5 Things to Think About Before Submitting for Work

 1. Am I registered with Central Casting?

 This one may seem obvious, but in order to be eligible to submit for work and be booked by Central Casting, you must have previously registered with us in person.
-If you completed the online portion of registration, but did not come to a Talent Onboarding session to fill out paperwork and take your profile photo, we cannot book you on our productions.
-We know many of you are eager to complete registration and get on set, so keep an eye on your location’s notices and calendar for updates.
+We know many of you are eager to complete Talent Onboarding and get on set, so keep an eye on your location’s notices and calendar for updates.

 2. Do I fit the description?

 Our Casting Directors use many tools to book Background Actors, Stand-Ins, doubles, and other roles, including posting openings on our Jobs page and sending a text message or email.
 These posts and messages will include necessary information about the role, like age range, portrayable ethnicity, sizes, union status, etc. It’s important to read these posts carefully to make sure you fit the description before submitting or replying.

 From growing our hair out to fluctuating sizes, many of us have had changes to our appearance over the last few months.
 Please be honest and let Casting Directors know of any changes to your look or sizes when replying to a message or submitting for work.
 Also, be sure to have some recent selfies ready to send so the Casting Director can confirm you fit the role.
 Until Updates resume, you can find out more about updating information by visiting the Updates section of your office’s Talent page.

 3. Am I available?